Frequently Asked Questions (FAQs)

 Deer Mountain Fire Protection District is facing a critical funding crisis for emergency medical services (EMS).
 For years, the fire department has covered the cost of EMS out of its fire budget, but this is no longer sustainable.
 Reserves are depleted, and we cannot continue to fund EMS without threatening the stability of fire protection operations.

-Compounding the situation, new state legislation—HB 24B-1001—has shifted funding away from state subsidies to local districts like ours.
+Compounding the situation, new state legislation—HB 24B-1001—has shifted funding away from local districts like ours.
 While the legislation benefits property owners through lower assessments and caps on assessed property values, it also impacts a key revenue source we’ve previously relied on, creating an immediate shortfall.

 What is Colorado House Bill 24B-1001 (HB24B-1001) and how will it affect our fire department?